 Note: there is a noticeable difference between the front lens and rear lens due to glare, and there is slight warping.
 If you use the HQ method (coming to 360rumors.thinkific.com), there is less glare, and no warping.

 I also tested SuperHDR for indoor photos and it had enough dynamic range for a full color window pulldown in Sunny 16 weather.
-Please note that SuperHDR is available only for iPhone 7+ or above.
-I hope they’ll add it to the Android app soon.
+SuperHDR is now available for both iOS and Android.

 HOW DOES QOOCAM 8K COMPARE TO OTHER CAMERAS WITH THE LATEST UPDATE?

 SuperHDR is now the Qoocam 8K’s best mode for minimal editing.
 Previously, the best mode for minimal editing was DNG8, which had very good dynamic range but was a bit of a chore, requiring processing with two apps (stacking with Kandao Raw+ and stitching with Qoocam Studio).
 With SuperHDR, photos are stacked, merged and stitched in the phone app.
 This is the easiest workflow thus far for getting a dynamic range of 10.0 on my rating scale (sufficient dynamic range for full color window pulldown in sunny 16 weather).

 With SuperHDR, the Qoocam 8K’s scores for its “fast” mode with minimal editing increased substantially.
 Detail stays the same at 8.5, but dynamic range jumps from 9.25 (with DNG8) to now 10 (with SuperHDR).
 As for ease of use, it has also increased significantly from 7.0 (with DNG8) to 8.5 (with SuperHDR).